NYC DOT has launched an interactive map for a selection of agency projects.

 The Bronx neighborhood of Westchester Square applied for a Neighborhood Slow Zones in Spring 2013.
 The application was accepted due to the proposed zone's high frequency of crashes and injuries, strong natural boundaries and the presence of multiple schools in the area.
 The proposed treatments will lower the speed limit to 20 mph within the zone, improving safety for all roadway users, reducing traffic noise and cut-through traffic, and enhancing the social quality of the streets.

-Westchester Square Slow Zone - presented to Bronx CB 10 Transportation Committee in June 2016 (pdf)
+Westchester Square Slow Zone - presented to Bronx Community Board 10 Transportation Committee in June 2016 (pdf)

 The Flatiron Plazas were implemented using interim materials in 2008.
 The plazas (Broadway/5th Avenue between 21st and 25th Streets) were an important milestone in DOT’s efforts to enhance pedestrian accessibility and have transformed what was a congested, traffic dominated and hostile environment into a landmark public space.